PinguPeng2010/projectJorgurt/README.md

 ## Important notes

-- Respect robots.txt and site terms of service.
+- Respect `robots.txt` and site terms of service.
 - Long-running crawls can consume significant disk space, memory, and network bandwidth.
 - A dedicated host or VPS is recommended for sustained crawling.
-- Current stable is v1.3.0
+- Current stable is v1.3.0.

 ## License

 See the repository's license file for usage terms.
-Uses the Mozilla Public License 2.0
+Uses the Mozilla Public License 2.0.